 You’re buying a house and you think you have enough to pay for it in cash.
 That way, you don’t have to apply for a housing loan and be in massive debt.
 However, you are afraid to put all your cash into a house and be left with inadequate savings for retirement and emergencies.
-Should you apply for a housing loan instead, so you can keep the bulk of your money and invest it on something that could earn interest?
+Should you apply for a housing loan instead, so you can keep the bulk of your money and invest it in something that could earn interest?
 That could help you pay the monthly repayments.
 But what if something happens in the future that would prevent you from making monthly repayments?
 A bad investment, for example, or sickness in a family member that would necessitate long treatment and hospitalization?
 You could lose the house!

 There is really a lot to consider when contemplating purchasing a home outright versus financing it.
+A local buyers agent would be able to give you more insights into the local market and buying trends in the area.

 Buying a house in cash gives you an enormous sense of satisfaction that comes with owning your home outright.
 Cash buyers also have the upper hand in bidding for a house against a competitor who depends on a loan to buy the house.